 The afternoon tea service was elegant, but I was not expecting anything less.
 Placed on top of the classic coffee table were delicate embroidered napkins, fine linen, and monogramed china.
 It was very beautiful, and I know all of us ladies felt special to have tea here.
 Also, I know that we secretly wished that our adult daughters would have joined us.

 One of my favorite savories of this afternoon tea were the little canapes topped with cucumber and kofta, which is Egyptian minced meat.

 This is why I love afternoon tea or should I say obsessed.
 There is an elegance and tradition to this ritual.
 First comes the tea, and then the plates of delightful bites- scones, savories, tea sandwiches, and pastries.

 Every place that I had partaken in afternoon tea had their own spin to the food, and that is another reason why I enjoy it.
 I like to be surprised with the creative talents of the chefs who put together their own version of a ritual that is steeped in tradition.

 — The Sunsets —

 As we were being seated for afternoon tea, the gentleman who was assisting us mentioned that we needed to catch the sunset.
 He was nice enough to remind us after we were finished, and lead us out to the front patio of the Winter Palace.
 We caught the last moments of that gorgeous sun setting in the distance.

 — Old Winter Palace —

 This Luxury Five Star Hotel is remarkable in every way.
 Even if you are not staying here, you are more than welcome to dine and visit the grounds.
 Although we were not staying here, my friends and I were treated like loyal guests, and everyone was hospitable.
-After cocktails, afternoon tea, and watching the sun set we decided to walk the grounds, and visit the century old Royal Gardens.
+After cocktails, afternoon tea, and watching the sunset we decided to walk the grounds, and visited the century old Royal Gardens.